One Uncrackable Cipher Is the One-Time Pad

 Many other vulnerabilities exist.
 The pad maker has to be essentially unreachable by hostile parties.
 A threat to kill or pay someone or bust their kneecaps is often effective.
 The making of the pads is faster when done on a computer, but the computer could be a target of a hostile party.
 Randomness may seem easy, but human brains insist on order, so human beings are lousy at randomizing unless they have help, and a bunch of dice (many more than two per toss) would help but a computer is faster than dice, so the pad maker and the funder have problems no matter what choice they make.

 The Soviet Union worked with a group of spies in England known as the Cambridge Five.
 A Soviet diplomat posted to London was in charge of their intelligence work and decrypted their messages using the one-time pad system.
 In his book, My Five Cambridge Friends, he wrote that spaces were not encrypted.
 I think the spaces were omitted, but either way there was likely a problem, although he didn’t mention it.
 If spaces were omitted, usually a letter might belong to either the word before or the word after, so the decrypter would have to use editorial judgment to decide that and would usually be right, but not always.
 (An inexact example was in the Peanuts comic strip, where a child is composing a letter to a movie reviewer and writes, “You are an ucklehead.”)
-If the spaces were not omitted, then someone with the ciphertext message would know the length of every word, and that’s a valuable clue, especially in some contexts.
+A decryption error by misplacement of a space usually has the greatest risk with very short messages, since longer text, especially of normal literature, speech, or thoughts, tends to include redundancy that helps readers correct the error; by one estimate in the academic discipline of linguistics, normal English is 75% redundant, but very short messages have little or no redundancy, thus a high risk of misunderstanding.
+If the spaces were not omitted but not encrypted, then someone with the ciphertext message would know the length of every word, and that’s a valuable clue, especially in some contexts.
 In common English text, on average about every seventh character is a space.
 The slowness of applying the one-time pad means that the spy is at more risk of being caught if there’s more to transmit, since that means there’s more to encrypt, which requires more time to encrypt (maybe 17% more time) and bigger pads, which, even on thin paper, are harder to hide (they’re evidence).
 That risk encourages shorthand, which encourages omitting some details even if they might have been important to the recipient.

 Photographs could be encrypted using a one-time pad, but the work is far larger than for text.